further-reading/scrapy-gui/README.md

 Requires Python 3.6+

 # Scraping Browser
-A simple, Qt-Webengine powered web browser with built in functionality for simple scrapy webscraping support.
+A simple, Qt-Webengine powered web browser with built in functionality for testing scrapy spider code.

 Also includes an addon to enable a GUI for use with the scrapy shell.